 The Sprott Physical Uranium Trust (U.UN) (the "Trust") took over the former Uranium Participation Corp.
 (U.TO) and launched an at-the-market program (ATM) on August 17, 2021 to raise capital for the closed-ended trust.
 Since the inception of the ATM program, the Trust has bought significant quantities of uranium causing spot prices to increase.
 The New York Stock Exchange (NYSE) declined the U.S. listing application for the anticipated Sprott U.S. physical uranium trust vehicle.
 Sprott has stated that they do not have an intent to further pursue a listing on a US exchange "in the near term."
-Since the Trust was launched it has purchased in excess of 37 million pounds of uranium, and Sprott has grown the Canadian listed vehicle to \sim \$3 billion.
+In the one year since the Trust initiated its ATM program in August 2021, it has purchased about 39 million pounds of uranium, and grown the net asset value to ~ \$2.8 billion.

-Due to Sprott's success a clone physical uranium fund was launched on May 12, 2022.
+Due to Sprott's success a clone physical uranium fund was launched on May12, 2022.
 The ANU Energy OEIC Ltd fund raised over \$75 million dollars in a private placement and has made its first uranium purchase.
 Kazatomprom, the world's largest producer of uranium is a strategic investor and uranium supplier to ANU Energy.
 Kazatomprom has made the first uranium delivery at Cameco's Port Hope conversion facility.